2021 Ducati Scrambler Icon road test review: No frills, pure fun

 Scrambler comes out as one of the most accessible motorcycles in the company’s lineup.
 It appeals to a wide variety of riders not just because of its comparatively humble price tag, but everything it offers.
 Its wide handlebars, flat seat, and easy riding position make it a very likely product.

-For those wanting to explore the unexplored, Scrambler makes sense, but it also manages to lure the new breed of riders that want a premium bike that does most things right and comes on a budget.
+For those wanting to explore the unexplored, Scrambler makes sense, but it also manages to lure the new breed of riders who want a premium bike that does most things right and comes in a budget.

-And despite its budget nature, the Scrambler Icon still gets some nice riding aids, including a cornering ABS.
-In addition, there is LCD instrumentation, LED lights, and a new Ducati Multimedia System.
-But sadly even after a couple of last updates, there’s still no Traction Control System to take care of the rider when things go west.
+Despite the nature of its budget, the Scrambler Icon still gets some nice riding aids, including a cornering ABS.
+In addition, there is LCD instrumentation, LED lights and a new Ducati Multimedia System.
+But sadly, even after a couple of last updates, there’s still no Traction Control System to take care of the rider when things go west.
 But I reckon, it is still something that most of the Scrambler riders are not going to miss as it allows to squeeze the maximum amount of fun, especially in the dirt.

 What's new on the Icon is its updated instrument console that's now Ducati Multimedia System ready.
 Save for this detail, the rest of the console remains the same.
 It still remains in an offset position that looks rowdy.
 Also, though it might not be the biggest unit you've seen on a bike, the display is fairly crisp and bright, irrespective of the lighting conditions.